XGVela/XGVela/doc/XGVela LFN Entry Proposal/README.txt

 Hello XGVela’s,

-A draft of “XGVela LFN Entry Proposal” has been placed on GitHub: https://github.com/XGVela/XGVela/tree/master/doc/XGVela%20LFN%20Entry%20Proposal.
+A draft of “XGVela LFN Entry Proposal” has been placed in GitHub folder: https://github.com/XGVela/XGVela/tree/master/doc/XGVela%20LFN%20Entry%20Proposal.
 This document is required by the LFN Technical Advisory Council (TAC) for any project to be considered for inclusion under the LFN umbrella.

 Community input into the document is required.
 Since we are using GitHub version control is mostly manual, as such, here are the ground rules for contributing to the document: